MicrosoftDocs/cpp-docs/docs/overview/2017/what-s-new-for-visual-cpp-in-visual-studio.md

 - Slightly improved compiler diagnostics for incorrect `bind()` calls.
 - Improved the performance of `std::string` and `std::wstring` move constructors by more than three times.

-For a complete list of Standard Library improvments see the [Standard Library Fixes In VS 2017 RTM](https://blogs.msdn.microsoft.com/vcblog/2017/02/06/stl-fixes-in-vs-2017-rtm/).
+For a complete list of Standard Library improvements see the [Standard Library Fixes In VS 2017 RTM](https://blogs.msdn.microsoft.com/vcblog/2017/02/06/stl-fixes-in-vs-2017-rtm/).

 ### Visual Studio 2017 version 15.3